Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Transfer options.
 Depending on the service, you can set up regular payments to your recipients or market orders for investments.

 - Minimum transfer amounts.
-Money transfer services usually have a minimum amount you can send, usually around £50 in most cases.
+Money transfer services usually have a minimum amount you can send.

 - Customer service.
 The money transfer service you choose should have a competent customer service department.
 If you can’t get information by checking your transfer’s tracking number, an available and reliable customer service staff member should be able to assist you.

-How do I send money to French Polynesia from the UK?
+How do I send money to French Polynesia from Ireland?

 Not all money transfer companies and banks allow transfers to French Polynesia.
 Your best bet would be an international wire service like MoneyGram.
-You can research alternatives, but the ideal option is a reliable service that will convert pounds to the local currency for little or zero fees.
+You can research alternatives, but the ideal option is a reliable service that will convert European euros to the local currency for little or zero fees.

-How do I receive money in the UK sent to me from French Polynesia?
+How do I receive money in Ireland sent to me from French Polynesia?

-If you need to send money to the UK from French Polynesia, the best option is a money transfer service like MoneyGram or Currency Online rather than a bank.
-If they offer services from the UK, chances are that they can do transfers in the opposite direction too.
+If you need to send money to Ireland from French Polynesia, the best option is an online money transfer service rather than a bank.
+If they offer services from Ireland, chances are that they can do transfers in the opposite direction too.

 Try one of the following online transfer services: